vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

   - name: ET2254TestBoard.pbmx
     url: /assets/2024-08-06/ET2254TestBoard.pbmx
 ---
-[ICP DAS](https://www.icpdas.com/) is a Taiwan based company selling industrial components for automation.
-In today's article we will take a closer look at [ET-2254](https://www.icpdas.com/en/product/ET-2254), a 16 channel I/O module that provides digital input and output pins and comes with a very cool MQTT interface that makes a connection to and from any Peakboard app easy to do and very stable.
+[ICP DAS](https://www.icpdas.com/) is a Taiwan-based company that sells industrial components for automation.
+In today's article, we will take a closer look at [ET-2254](https://www.icpdas.com/en/product/ET-2254), a 16 channel I/O module that provides digital input and output pins, and comes with a cool MQTT interface that makes it easy to create a stable connection to a Peakboard app.

-Most of the customers use it to connect simple sensors to Peakboard like physical buttons or light barriers.
-For the output side we often see customers to operate traffic lights and other binary stuff.
+Most customers use the ET-2254 to connect simple sensors to Peakboard, like physical buttons or light barriers.
+On the output side, we often see customers using it to operate traffic lights and do other binary stuff.

-Here's how the ET-2254 looks like:
+Here's what the ET-2254 looks like:

 ![image](/assets/2024-08-06/010.png)